PolishHunter/CarPickerdia/README.md

 <h3>Low priority (not in this release)</h3>

-1. As a user, I want to have a link for each brand, so that I might visit the offical website.
+1. As a user, I want to have a filter to see whether the car is cheap/expensive/reliable.

 2. As a user, I want to enter a car brand with the conversion in, so that I do not need to type mercedes-benz or rolls-royce, (just rolls or mercedes).